ZweTun/Project3-CUDA-Path-Tracer/README.md

 &nbsp;
 &nbsp;

+### Open Scene vs Closed Scene

-To compare between open and close scenes I perfomed compaction every N bounces (depth % N == 0).
+To compare between open and closed scenes I perfomed compaction every N bounces (depth % N == 0).
 I tested performing compaction after every 1, 2, n bounces and measured the FPS.
-Note 0 bounce is our baseline with no stream compaction at all.
+Note 0 bounce is our baseline with no stream compaction at all and tested with core path tracer.

 ![PATH TRACER](img/graph2.png)